Ellison Hoover

-Ellison Bernard Hoover (1888-1955) was an American painter, lithographer and cartoonist.
+Ellison Bernard Hoover (1888–1955) was an American painter, lithographer and cartoonist.

-He is best remembered as an artist for his atmospheric prints of scenes in New York, Paris and elsewhere, “beautiful black and white representations of rural and urban landscapes complemented by faint, ghostly details, leaving much of the viewer’s imagination to wander and fill in ambiguous spaces”.
+He is most notable as an artist for his atmospheric prints of scenes in New York, Paris and elsewhere, "beautiful black and white representations of rural and urban landscapes complemented by faint, ghostly details, leaving much of the viewer’s imagination to wander and fill in ambiguous spaces".

 Personal life and education

 Hoover was born in Cleveland, Ohio, to Orlando B. Hoover (1854–1919) and Flora M. Ellison (1857–1926).
 He studied at the Cleveland School of Art and the Art Students League of New York with Frederick Gottwald and George Bridgman, from whom he learned anatomy, including the drawing of faces.

-On November 23, 1926 he married Dorothy Chandler (1898–1954), picture editor of Life Magazine.
+On November 23, 1926, he married Dorothy Chandler (1898–1954), picture editor of Life Magazine.

 Career

 Hoover was a syndicated cartoonist for the New York World after studies at the Cleveland School of Art.
 He also worked for the Newark Evening News and the New York Herald-Tribune, and was a contributor to The New Yorker and the Brooklyn Eagle.

-He created political cartoons for Life and Judge magazines in the 1910s and 20s.; "his fat little German-Americans attracted some attention amid the fervid anti-German hysteria preceding and during World War I".
-His “Cartoons from Life” (Simon and Schuster, 1925) was praised in its forward by Robert Benchly "for standing pat with the tenets of satire at its most realistic … [he] does not represent war by a figure of Mars.
+Hoover created political cartoons for Life and Judge magazines in the 1910s and 20s.; "his fat little German-Americans attracted some attention amid the fervid anti-German hysteria preceding and during World War I".
+His “Cartoons from Life” (Simon and Schuster, 1925) was praised in its foreword by Robert Benchley "for standing pat with the tenets of satire at its most realistic … [he] does not represent war by a figure of Mars.
 He draws life-like portraits of the men who are responsible for war."